-Deliver Us From Evil – the Church and the Bomb
+Deliver Us From Evil – the Morality of Nuclear Weapons

 What’s the first thing that comes to mind when you think about the Church of England?
 Probably not nuclear weapons.
-But last month (8-Jul-18) the Church held a debate on the morality of the atomic bomb.
+But last month (8-Jul-18) the Church held a debate on the morality of nuclear weapons.
 They voted overwhelmingly in support of the UN Nuclear Weapons Ban Treaty.

-It’s not the first time the Church has wrestled with the issue of nukes.
+It’s not the first time the Church has wrestled with the morality of nuclear weapons.

 The insightful 1982 report The Church and the Bomb concluded that nukes are ‘evil’ and ‘anti-God’.
 Because they can annihilate mankind and destroy Creation.

 Church of England report on nuclear weapons, by the Bishop of Salisbury, 1982

 And in 2007 the Church ruled that renewing Trident ‘is contrary to the spirit of the UK’s obligations in international law’.
 Maybe that’s a euphemism for breaking the law.

 Political Influence of the Church

 And now the Church of England joins all the other mainstream churches in the UK in support of the Ban Treaty.

 But does the Church have much influence in the political sphere?
 Will the message get from Pulpit to Parliament?